-In that spirit, Friends of Ngong Road board members Amy Johnson, Keith Kale and I have been working long days for the past ten days to establish a Crisis Management process for Ngong Road Children’s Foundation (NRCF) and Karibu Loo (KLL) in Kenya and for Friends of Ngong Road (FoNR) in the United States.
+In that spirit, Friends of Ngong Road board members Amy Johnson, Keith Kale, and I have been working long days for the past ten days to establish a Crisis Management process for Ngong Road Children’s Foundation (NRCF) and Karibu Loo (KLL) in Kenya and for Friends of Ngong Road (FoNR) in the United States.
 Teams meet daily in Kenya while the U.S. and global teams confer weekly.
-We have taken steps to reduce expenses in both organizations with a goal of weathering this storm.
+We have taken steps to reduce expenses in both organizations with the goal of weathering this storm.

 There are several important staff changes you should know about…

 - Lacey Kraft joined Friends of Ngong Road as our first full-time paid employee in February 2016.
 Her assignment was to build upon the work volunteers did during Friends of Ngong Road’s first ten years and formalize the organization’s development program.
 Lacey tackled this assignment with great energy and made significant contributions during her four years with the organization.
 Sadly, she has decided to leave for another non-profit in the Twin Cities.
 We are sorry to see Lacey go and wish her all the best in the future.

 - We have made the difficult decision to eliminate the position of Program Director spanning both NRCF and KLL in Kenya.
 Maureen Mulievi is the current incumbent in that role and has served the organization well.
 We are sorry to say goodbye to Maureen and wish her the best in her future endeavors.
 In this environment, we believe the organization must streamline leadership so we are as effective and efficient as possible.

 - Kelvin Thuku will assume leadership of NRCF while Emmanuel Mukasa (business development) and Steve Muendo (operations) will co-lead Karibu Loo through the crisis.
 This move will spearhead the 2020 plans